anushkumar13/Low-Level-Design/04_Creational_Design_Pattern/04_Builder_Design_Pattern.md

-## 🔥 Builder Pattern Explained
+## Builder Pattern

-### 🔧 What is the Builder Pattern?
+### What is Builder Pattern?

-The Builder Pattern is used for constructing complex objects step-by-step.
-It is especially useful when the object to be created has many optional properties and cannot be effectively handled by a constructor alone.

-### 🧠 In Simple Terms:

-When an object has too many parameters, constructors become messy and confusing.
-In such cases, we use a **Builder** which allows creating the object step-by-step and then finally calling `build()` to get the finished object.
+Builder pattern is used when object is too complex and have many parts.
+It helps to build the object step by step instead of putting everything in constructor.

 ---

-### 🍔 Real-Life Analogy: Building a Burger

-Imagine you are ordering a burger:

-Burger components could include:

-* Patty: veg / chicken
-* Sauce: mayo / mustard / spicy
-* Cheese: yes / no
-* Lettuce: yes / no
-* Pickles: yes / no
-* Buns: sesame / multigrain

-Now if you had to handle every combination with different constructors, it would become extremely complicated.

-**Builder to the rescue:**
+### What I understood simply:

+When object has too many options, constructor becomes messy.
+So we use Builder.
+It allows us to do:

 ```java
 BurgerBuilder()